A beginner's guide to ESOPs (Employee Stock Option Plans) in Singapore

 If you’re a startup in Singapore, you know that you often need additional incentives to draw talent, as the pay that you offer cannot compete with other established players in the market.
-ESOPS (Employee Stock Option Plans) are a tool often used by startups and growing companies in order to compensate the employees in a way that doesn’t put a strain on cashflow in the present.
+ESOPS (Employee Stock Option Plans) is a tool often used by startups and growing companies in order to compensate the employees in a way that doesn’t put a strain on cash flow in the present.

 What is an ESOP?

-In essence, an ESOP grants employees the right to purchase shares of their company.
-ESOPs are administered by the company’s board of management who also lay down the rules of the scheme.
-A company sets aside an amount of its total equity to offer to key employees over a course of time.
+Companies set aside an amount of their total equity to offer to key employees over a course of time.
 The company’s board of management sets the exercise price of the ESOP, but the price set is as close to the fair market value of the shares as possible.